aireilly/openshift-mkdocs/docs/scalability_and_performance/what-huge-pages-do-and-how-they-are-consumed-by-apps.md

 -   Applications that consume huge pages via `shmget()` with `SHM_HUGETLB` must run with a supplemental group that matches ***proc/sys/vm/hugetlb\_shm\_group***.

-## Consuming huge pages resources using the Downward API
+## Consuming huge pages resources using the Downward API {#consuming-huge-pages-resource-using-the-downward-api_huge-pages}

 You can use the Downward API to inject information about the huge pages resources that are consumed by a container.